 A medieval city with only 439 inhabitants and covering an area of 11 hectares, Rattenberg is the perfect backdrop for an authentic Advent experience.
 Be sure to check your calendar, Austria’s smallest city holds its lovely Christmas Market only on certain weekends in December!

 Our travel experts are here to assist you in your travel planning.
-Please send us an email and we'll be happy to answer your questions.Travel Information Center
+Please send us an email and we'll be happy to answer any question you might have.Travel Information Center